CalebJohn/joplin-inline-todo/README.md

 This plugin was initially written before the plugin system and interacted with Joplin through the API.
 I've been using it like that for the last few years.
 I finally took the time to translate it into the official Plugin system.
 Its implementation is pretty specific to my workflow and I don't plan to update it much, as it works for me.

 # Installation
 - Go to `Tools -> Options -> Plugins`
 - Search for "Inline TODO" in the search box
 - Click Install and restart Joplin
+- Create a Todo Summary in your folder of choice (Tools -> Create TODO Summary Note)

 # Configuration